Complete Guide to UCAT 2022 Registration:

-UCAT exam registration opens on the 1st of March, 2021, for test bookings from the 1st of July to the 11th of August, 2021.
+UCAT exam registration opens on the 1st of March, 2022, for test bookings from the 1st of July to the 12th of August, 2022.
 Candidates are required to follow a TWO-step process to complete the registration and booking of a UCAT test date.
-Completing the first step DOES NOT mean you will complete UCAT registration, and hence, you will miss out on your chance to sit the UCAT in 2021.
+Completing the first step DOES NOT mean you will complete UCAT registration – if you only complete step 1 and not step 2, you will miss out on your chance to sit the UCAT in 2022.

 Please follow steps 1 and 2 carefully via this link: https://www.ucat.edu.au/ucat-

 Although registering for the exam may appear to be substantially less important than preparing for the test and test day execution, choosing the right day could play just as an essential part in gaining entry into medicine or dentistry.
 This guide will outline all the key considerations every student should examine when deciding on their UCAT exam date.
 You need to consider all the following points before securing your test venue and date the moment registrations open to avoid disappointment.
 And yes, popular dates are snatched up within 30 mins of registrations opening so you need to be quick to book your ideal test date.

 1) How much more preparation time do you need to achieve the 99th percentile in the UCAT?